1971

 1997

-In a promotion lasting a month – the PA Lottery introduce midday draws for the Daily Number and Big 4 games in February.
+In a promotion lasting just one month – the PA Lottery introduce midday draws for the Daily Number and Big 4 games in February.

 June sees the PA Lottery reach a milestone in lottery funding – with total proceeds to date of over US$ 10 Billion now having been contributed to programs benefiting the elderly in the State.